-I’ve always been fascinated by how things that seem like a nice easy website project can become complex, stressful and expensive.
-It’s not just the normal “things take longer than you expect” effect from project management.
+I’ve always been fascinated by how things that seem like a nice easy website project can gradually become complex, stressful and expensive.
+It’s not just the normal “things take longer than you’d expect” effect from all types of project management.
 Something more profound is going on when building digital products.
 There are several interesting issues that cause website projects to be harder than you’d expect: Continue reading Why is building a website so hard?

 Advertising, design and public relations all have something useful to contribute to social media.
 But they come from very different worlds and they each have hidden biases.
 Customers just experience the end result, but the way a company builds their reputation can be secretly swayed by the type of agencies that a company hires to help out with their social media.
 Owned, earned and paid media all add up to an overall impression of the brand.